Hey, Floridians, here are some startling age discrimination statistics:

 Plus, here’s one more: only 40% of those who experienced age discrimination filed a charge or complaint.
 That means there are a lot of incidents of age discrimination that go unreported.
-Many of these are in Florida.
+Many of these are Florida age discrimination cases.

 The Florida Civil Rights Act states that it’s illegal for an employer to fire, refuse to hire, or otherwise discriminate against an individual based on age.
 The law gives older workers some other protections as well, including the following: